M-o-a-T/moat/doc/spec_control.rst

 data.
 It establishes a reliable bidirectional stream of possibly-packetized bytes.

-The packet loss recovery mechanism described here may be re-used by other reliable channels (serial, I²C, etc.), though the process of establishing the channel is necessarily different.

 Until a connection is established, clients broadcast their console messages (mode 4); the first byte contains a length byte-1, bit 7 is reserved, bit 6 is an incomplete-line indicator.